anishchhaparwal/anishchhaparwal.github.io/about.md

 permalink: /about/
 ---

-An Automobile Engineer, adept at problem solving, with over 3 years of experience in designing/ integrating tools for data collection and consolidation.
+An Automobile Engineer graduate, adept at problem solving, with over 3 years of experience in designing/ integrating tools for data collection and consolidation.
 Worked on an independent venture briefly to explore entrepreneurship.
 Through all this, gained experience across multiple disciplines such as manufacturing and trading, focusing on automation and demonstrating versatility, the ability to see the big picture and excellent communication skills.
 In the recent years, have developed a keen interest in data analytics and have been